4 Beautiful Caribbean Islands Worth Visiting—No U.S. Passport Required

 1. Puerto Rico

 There’s also lots to do outside the capital city.
-Consider renting a car and driving out to El Yunque, Puerto Rico’s tropical rain forest, or head south to hike the Guanica State Forest.
-Rincon, a town on the island’s west end, is a surfer’s paradise with smaller boutique hotels scattered along the coast—travelers can catch a wave or a gorgeous sunset on one of its beaches.
+Consider renting a car and driving to El Yunque, Puerto Rico’s tropical rainforest, or head south to hike the Guanica State Forest.
+Rincón, a town on the island’s west end, is a surfer’s paradise with smaller boutique hotels scattered along the coast—travelers can catch a wave or a gorgeous sunset on one of its beaches.
 To experience one of Puerto Rico’s bioluminescent bays, head to Laguna Grande in Fajardo, about an hour east from San Juan.

 Located one hour from San Juan, El Pretexto is a mini farm and bed-and-breakfast tucked in the Cordillera Central mountains.
-The 2018-opened property offers bright and minimalist rooms alongside pop-up dinners, a wraparound deck, and a resident rooster named Santiago.
+The adults-only (18+) property offers bright, minimalist rooms alongside pop-up dinners, a wraparound deck, and the peaceful chirps of the coquí frog at night.

 How to get to Puerto Rico

-You can take an airplane or cruise ship to get to Puerto Rico.
-While the cruise ships stop at San Juan, there are plenty of direct nonstop flights from many hubs on the East Coast, including Hartford, Connecticut, and Tampa.
+While the cruise ships stop at San Juan, there are plenty of nonstop flights from many hubs on the East Coast, including Hartford, Connecticut, and Tampa.
 There are even international nonstop routes from cities like Montreal and Frankfurt.

 Aerial view of beach with water at left and green hills at right